Idaho bridges more than the continental divide:

-- For SEJ members: The deadline will likely be in February to submit your proposal for a panel session at our 30th Annual Conference in Boise in September 2020.
+- For SEJ members: The deadline is Tuesday, February 18 to submit your proposal for a panel session at our 30th Annual Conference in Boise in September 2020.
 Details will be posted here when available.
 Please include a draft title and speaker ideas if you have them.

 - For non-members.